imtiazaminsajid/imtiazaminsajid/README.md

 <!-- - 🔭 I’m currently working at <strong>Annanovas IT Ltd.</strong> as <strong>Mobile App Developer(Flutter)</strong>
-- 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions to our world's tech problems.
 - ✨ Connect With me On [Facebook](https://www.facebook.com/imtiazaminsajid) & [Linkedin](https://www.linkedin.com/in/imtiazaminsajid/) -->

 <h3> 💼 &nbsp;Experience</h3>